ankitsingh0913/Venues/README.md

 ## About Project

-"Venues," designed to simplify event planning by providing a centralized platform for booking venues, function decorations, and various event services.
+"Venue," designed to simplify event planning by providing a centralized platform for booking venues, function decorations, and various event services.

 ## Key Features: